-The debug sessions are selected from the right hand drop down list on the tool bar.
-The options vary between RSK however one will always start Debug and include the type of debug interface.
-The alternate selection will be 'DefaultSession'.
-The purpose of the debug sessions is to allow the use of different debugger tools or different debugger settings on the same project.
+The 'Debug' sessions are selected from the right hand drop down list on the toolbar.
+The options vary between RSK however one will always start 'Debug' and include the type of debug interface.
+The alternate selection will be 'Default Session'.
+The purpose of the 'Debug' session is to allow the use of different debugger tools or different debugger settings on the same project.

-Select 'SessionH8_SLP_E8a_SYSTEM_300L' debug session.
+Select 'SessionR8C_E8a_SYSTEM' debug session.